printfer/dlp-utils/README.md

 * You must provide a valid playlist URL.
 * The script checks if `yt-dlp` is installed before running.
 If `yt-dlp` is not installed, it will print a message asking to install `yt-dlp`.
+* For the thumbnail embedding functionality, additional dependencies might be required.
+On Arch Linux, for example, you may need to install the `atomicparsley` and/or `python-mutagen` packages to embed thumbnails in specific media formats.
+Ensure to check and install necessary packages for your operating system to make use of this feature.

 ## License